Skip to main content

 Scoped secret reference

-Retool autocompletes all available secrets as you type and lists all globally scoped secrets, along with any scoped secrets that may be available for the current resource folder.
+Retool autocompletes all available secrets as you type and lists all globally available secrets, along with any scoped secrets that may be available for the current resource or workflow folder.